-- Salutation — Start with “Dear Ms. Smith” or (if you don’t know the name of the recipient) “To Whom it May Concern” or “Dear Hiring Manager.”
+- Salutation: Start with “Dear Ms. Smith” or (if you don’t know the name of the recipient) “To Whom it May Concern” or “Dear Hiring Manager.”

-- First paragraph — This is where you explain how you know the person and why they’ve asked you to write the letter.
+- First paragraph: This is where you explain how you know the person and why they’ve asked you to write the letter.

-- Second paragraph — Here’s where you get specific about why you’re recommending them (why they’re qualified, what they’re capable of contributing, what their skillset includes, etc.).
+- Second paragraph: Here’s where you get specific about why you’re recommending them (why they’re qualified, what they’re capable of contributing, what their skillset includes, etc.).
 You may need more than one paragraph for this.

-- Summary — Here, you’ll wrap up the letter with a conclusive statement, including a sentence stating that you “highly recommend” the person or give them your “highest recommendation.”
+- Summary: Here, you’ll wrap up the letter with a conclusive statement, including a sentence stating that you “highly recommend” the person or give them your “highest recommendation.”

-A letter of recommendation is a nice tribute to a parting employee, but it is also a reflection on your company.
+A letter of recommendation is a nice tribute to a parting employee, but it is also a reflection of your company.
 When you write a letter for a former employee, you’re showing that your company not only hires top quality workers, it also invests in their individual development.
 Who knows, it may inspire the employee to come back — or maybe the manager on the receiving end is eyeing a new position.
 In other words, think about recommendation letters as just one more tool in your recruiting efforts.

 Hire Employees You’ll be Happy to Recommend With Help From Monster